ACookson95/etr-media-productions/static/content/blogPosts/New-Blog-Post-for-3TR-Media.md

 ### Our Approach to Video Production

-At \[Your Friend's Company Name], we follow a comprehensive process to ensure that every piece of content we produce aligns with your brand’s goals and resonates with your audience.
+At 3TR Media, we follow a comprehensive process to ensure that every piece of content we produce aligns with your brand’s goals and resonates with your audience.

 1. Discovery Phase: We start by understanding your business, target audience, and marketing objectives.
 This helps us craft a tailored video strategy that meets your specific needs.
 2. Creative Development: Our team of creative professionals brainstorms ideas and develops a compelling storyline.
 We script, storyboard, and plan every detail to ensure the final product delivers your message effectively.